 Jim Petty gave himself passionately to the city in 1968 when he began to do evangelism at the University of Pennsylvania.
 While a student at Westminster Seminary, he participated in starting a church oriented to reaching students from the “counter culture.”
 The church was successful, and he pastored there until 1982 when he accepted a position at the Christian Counseling and Educational Foundation (CCEF).
 In 1978, he took the lead in forming Spruce Hill Christian School and continued as its volunteer Board Chairman until 1993.

 At CCEF he became staff counselor, and in 1986, he became their first Director of Development.
 In 1997 Jim’s counseling ministry moved into conflict counseling and conciliation.
 He was appointed volunteer director of CCEF’s newly-formed Christian Conciliation Services.
 He remained as the senior development officer at CCEF until 2004.

-From 1993 to 1996 Jim led in the establishing Children’s Jubilee Fund.
-He served as board chair until 2003 when he became the first professional staff employee for Jubilee.
-He led as Executive Director until July 2013 when he transitioned to Director Emeritus.
+From 1993 to 1996, Jim led in establishing Children’s Jubilee Fund.
+He served as Board Chair until 2003, when he became the first professional staff employee for Jubilee.
+Jim led as Executive Director until July 2013, when he transitioned to Director Emeritus.